junxit/us-congress-bills-115/metadata.md

 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with amendments and an amendment to the title.
 With written report No. 115-175.
 - 2017-10-17 — Committee on Indian Affairs.
 Reported by Senator Hoeven with amendments and an amendment to the title.
 With written report No. 115-175.
 - 2017-10-17 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 249.
+- 2017-11-29 — Passed Senate with amendments and an amendment to the Title by Unanimous Consent. (consideration: CR S7499; text: CR S7499)
+- 2017-11-29 — Passed/agreed to in Senate: Passed Senate with amendments and an amendment to the Title by Unanimous Consent.(consideration: CR S7499; text: CR S7499)